DataKinds/datakinds.github.io/_posts/2019-04-02-a-whirlwind-tour-of-perl6-s-best-features.md

 # P6CRE and the Grammar Engine

-I haven't quite had an opporutnity to play around with this yet, but Perl6 revamped the way that it handles regexes.
+I haven't quite had an opportunity to play around with this yet, but Perl6 revamped the way that it handles regexes.
 In the spirit of cute names, I'll refer to it as P6CRE (pronounced picture?): the Perl6 Compatible Regex Engine.
 They've revamped how regexes traditionally work, allowing for spaces between identifiers, full unicode class support, extra quantifiers, readability improvments, [so on and so forth](https://docs.perl6.org/language/regexes).

 Along with P6CRE, [an entire grammar system reminiscent of PEG grammars is provided to you for free](https://docs.perl6.org/language/grammars).
 This system is extremely powerful... powerful enough that [Perl6's parser is actually implemented using the Perl6 grammar engine](https://github.com/perl6/nqp/blob/master/src/NQP/Grammar.nqp).
 I can't say much more about it considering I haven't gotten to use it, but I'm eager to take on a project where I can put it to good use.